 Think about it.
 When a child learns to walk and stumble, do they decide to give up and never try again?
 Of course not!
 They try repeatedly, undeterred by their falls, until they finally get it right.
 Like the child, we must view our failures or rejections as stepping stones toward success.

 The first step in redefining rejection is changing our perspective.
 We must remind ourselves that a “no” doesn’t define our worth or capacity to succeed.
 Instead, it’s a sign that we may need to reassess, reinvent, and refine our approach.
-Remember, diamonds form under pressure, and sometimes, the pressure of rejection shapes us into our most resilient selves.
+Remember, diamonds form under pressure, and sometimes, rejection shapes us into our most resilient selves.

 The second step is embracing resilience.
 It’s all about bouncing back with more determination.
 Learn from your mistakes, use the feedback constructively, and come back stronger than ever.
 Embody the spirit of a warrior who takes a punch but doesn’t stay down, who uses each setback as a setup for a comeback.